DefinitelyTyped/tsd/docs/INFO.md

 Data structure files in `/tsd/data`

-* `DefIndex` is the central manager that holder the extracted repository data and is also a factory for the data objects.
+* `DefIndex` is the central model that holds the extracted repository data and is also a factory for the data objects.
 It will try to maintain only a single instance per identification and re-use/re-issue them.
+Does *not* perform IO or interaction with the application.
 * A single definition is a `Def`:
 	* Identified as a project + file name (parsed from its path)
 * The Git versioned contents of a `Def` is a `DefVersion`.